Sen. Carper Marks the 41st Anniversary of Earth Day

-In observance of Earth Day on Friday, April 22nd, Sen. Tom Carper (D-Del.), chairman of the Senate Subcommittee on Clean Air and Nuclear Safety and co-chair of the Senate Recycling Caucus, discusses smart investments our nation can make to simultaneously strengthen our economy and protect our environment both in Delaware and across the country.
+WASHINGTON – Today, Sen. Tom Carper (D-Del.), chairman of the Senate Subcommittee on Clean Air and Nuclear Safety and co-chair of the Senate Recycling Caucus, released the following statement in anticipation of Earth Day on Friday, April 22:

 “As we observe this 41st Earth Day, we are reminded of the progress we have made to help clean up our environment and better protect our natural resources.
 While we have made significant strides in the right direction, we still have a lot more work to do.
 As a member of the United States Senate Committee charged with protecting our environment, I work every day with my colleagues to try to address challenges to our planet such as pollution and climate change.
 For me, every day is Earth Day.